Jaosn-Jun/Poker/README.md

 # environment : python
 # module : socket, pygame, sys
 # for player1 , just complile and run
-# for player2, you have to enter player1's destop's name to connect
+# for player2, you have to enter player1's destop's name to connect that would be displayed on player1